thatjohnmartin/stacks/README.md

 	export STACKS_ROOT=/Users/johnm/Projects/stacks

-Create a database and user on a local MySQL:

-	create database stacks;
-	grant all on stacks.* to 'stacksuser'@'localhost' identified by 'stacksuser';

-To create the environment:
+Create the environment:

 	virtualenv stacks-env
 	stacks-env/bin/pip install -r requirements.txt

-Activate the virtualenv, syncdb and import initial data, then start the server:
+Activate the virtualenv, and run the rebuild script to sync and add fixtures to the database:

 	stacks-env/bin/activate
-	manage.py syncdb
-	manage.py loaddata kickstarter.json
-	manage.py runserver
+	./rebuild.sh